wezell/bootcamp-dotcms/labs-day-1.md

       	  MYSQL_PASSWORD: wordpress
 ```

-Next, we will launch the WordPress container
+Next, we will launch the WordPress container:
 Create a docker container run command with the following configuration:
 ```
         name: wordpress